Get insider access

 Office

-The Dell S2722QC is a 4k monitor aimed at productivity.
-It's an updated version of the Dell S2721QS with a different selection of inputs, as it has a USB-C input that supports DisplayPort Alt Mode with power delivery.
-This means that you can connect your laptop to display an image and charge it at once.
-It has a few extra features for productivity like Picture-in-Picture and Picture-by-Picture modes, so you can connect two devices at once and view them both on screen, great if you're working from home and have a work and personal computer.
-The 4k resolution helps deliver clear images with sharp text clarity.
-However, it's not the most versatile for gaming either as it's limited to a 60Hz refresh rate and HDMI 2.0 bandwidth, but it still has FreeSync variable refresh rate (VRR) support and low input lag for a responsive, nearly tear-free gaming experience.
+The Dell S2722QC is a 27-inch, 4k monitor aimed at productivity.
+It's an updated version of the Dell S2721QS with a different selection of inputs.
+This monitor has a USB-C input that supports DisplayPort Alt Mode with power delivery, allowing you to connect your laptop to display an image and charge it with the same cable.
+It has additional productivity features, like Picture-in-Picture and Picture-by-Picture modes, so you can display images from two different sources at the same time.
+It also has FreeSync VRR support to reduce screen tearing, though it's otherwise limited in gaming features.

 Our Verdict